Skip to main content

 ├── WholeFileResource.ts # Whole file resource implementation

-├── contextHandlers.ts # Context handler definitions
+├── contextHandlers.ts # Context handler exports

 ├── schema.ts # Configuration schemas